MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/android.md

 #### Increase rollout

-Add the [Google Play Increase Rollout](https://marketplace.visualstudio.com/items?itemName=ms-vsclient.google-play#user-content-google-play---increase-rollout) task to increase the rollout percentage of an app that was previously released to the `rollout` track.
+Add the [Google Play Increase Rollout](https://marketplace.visualstudio.com/items?itemName=ms-vsclient.google-play#user-content-google-play---increase-rollout) task to increase the rollout percentage of an application that was previously released to the `rollout` track.

 ::: moniker range="> tfs-2018"